-In Michigan, project notifications may also be required by the Michigan Department of Environmental Quality (DEQ).
+In Michigan, project notifications may also be required by the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
 Please contact DEQ at 517-284-6777 for the NESHAP notification requirements.

 The Asbestos Program conducts on-site evaluations of the abatement activities of contractors and also responds to complaints or referrals involving improper work practices or procedures during asbestos abatement or disturbance activities.